CTRAPS: CTAP Client Impersonation and API Confusion on FIDO2

-\textbf{Formal Analysis} The formal analysis and verification community extensively researched FIDO.
+\textbf{Formal analysis}.
+The formal analysis and verification community extensively researched FIDO.
 The community formally verified FIDO's Universal Authentication Framework (UAF)~\cite{pereira2018formal,feng2021formal}, FIDO2 (including its privacy, revocation, attestation, and post-quantum crypto)~\cite{barbosa2021provable,bindel2023fido2,hanzlik2023token,bindel2023attest}.
 Yubico proposed a key recovery mechanism based on a backup authenticator that was proven secure using the asynchronous remote key generation (ARKG) primitive~\cite{frymann2020asynchronous}.
-The formal analyses are \emph{not} covering our CI and AC attacks.
+Existing research on formal analysis is \emph{not} covering our CI and AC attacks.

-\textbf{Extensions} FIDO supports extensions to add optional features in a backward-compliant way.
+\textbf{Extensions}.
+FIDO supports extensions to add optional features in a backward-compliant way.
 For instance, FeIDO~\cite{schwarz2022feido} proposes an extension to recover a FIDO2 credential using an electronic identifier.
 Extensions are not secure by default, and researchers proposed a fix to protect them against MitM attacks~\cite{buttner2022protecting}.
 We suggest to \emph{update} the CTAP specification rather than implementing our countermeasures as FIDO extensions that would be optional and insecure by design.

-\textbf{Enhancements} Researchers proposed (cryptographic) enhancements to FIDO protocols.
+\textbf{Enhancements}.
+Researchers proposed (cryptographic) enhancements to FIDO protocols.
 In~\cite{ghinea2023hybrid}, the authors present a hybrid post-quantum signature scheme for FIDO2 and tested it using OpenSK~\cite{google-opensk} (which we exploit in this work).
 In~\cite{hanzlik2023revoke}, the authors propose a global key revocation procedure for WebAuthn that revokes credentials without communicating to each individual relying party WebAuthn server.
 True2F~\cite{dauterman2019true2f} presented a backdoor-resistant FIDO U2F design, protecting the authenticator from a malicious browser by requiring the authenticator interaction during every authentication, and from fingerprinting by rate limiting credential registration.
 Proposed enhancements are \emph{not} addressing our attacks, which are effective \emph{regardless of} the FIDO2 cryptographic primitives.